 Learning Project #1: Dexter GoPiGo, Image Detection, and Facial Recognition

-The first ‘learning’ project, during the Spring 2017 (and continuing into the Spring 2018) semester, is to use Google Vision API and the Dexter GoPiGo Robot for determine how to design and construct a robot for image detection and facial recognition.
+The first ‘learning’ project is to use Google Vision API and the Dexter GoPiGo Robot for determine how to design and construct a robot for image detection and facial recognition.
 This project was found on Hackster.io.
 Please see link below for a direct link to the project.

 The objectives of this learning project are: